M-K-S-P/mi4a_xray_ru/README.md

 This script is based on the work of [https://github.com/amirhosseinchoghaei/Passwall](https://github.com/amirhosseinchoghaei/Passwall) but it has lots of improvements and bug fixes and also merged multiple scripts from different repositories into one.

+Same guy did the repo I forked this from, so uh, double kudos to him ig